-HRSA estimates approximately \$320,000,000 to be available to fund 58-65 awardees; this includes the estimated \$3 million for the CHGME QBS.
-The actual amount of CHGME Payment Program funding available, if any, will not be determined until the enactment of the final FY 2021 federal appropriation.
-The FY 2021 President's Budget proposes to provide GME support for children's hospital as part of a broader GME reform effort supported with mandatory funds.
-Legislative action is needed for this proposal to be enacted.
+HRSA estimates approximately \$332,000,000 to be available to fund 59-62 awardees; this includes an estimated amount of up to \$3 million for the CHGME QBS.
+The actual amount of CHGME Payment Program funding available, if any, will not be determined until the enactment of the final FY 2022 federal appropriation.
 This notice is a contingency action taken to ensure that applications can be processed and funds awarded in a timely manner should funds become available for the existing program under current law.
-The period of performance is October 1, 2020 through September 30, 2021 (one year).
+The period of performance is October 1, 2021 through September 30, 2022 (one year).

 In April 2014, the CHGME Payment Program was reauthorized to expand eligibility to "Newly Qualified Hospitals" that meet the eligibility requirements in Section III.1.b.
-The reauthorization permits the Secretary, "to make available up to 25 percent of the total amounts in excess of \$245,000,000 ...but not to exceed \$7,000,000" for the purpose of making CHGME Payment Program payments to these Newly Qualified Hospitals.
+The reauthorization permits the Secretary, "to make available up to 25 percent of the total amounts in excess of \$245,000,000 ...but not to exceed \$7,000,000" for the purpose of making CHGME Payment Program payments to these Newly Qualified Hospitals and for the QBS.

-In FY 2020, Congress appropriated \$340 million to the CHGME Payment Program.
-Of this amount, up to \$4 million in payments are targeted to these newly qualified hospitals.
-If funding levels and mechanisms remain constant, it is estimated that approximately \$3 million may be available in FY 2021 for the CHGME QBS.
-If the total amount available for the CHGME QBS in FY 2021 is less than \$2 million, HRSA does not plan to implement the CHGME QBS in FY 2021 to minimize the administrative burden on the hospitals.
+In FY 2021, Congress appropriated \$350 million to the CHGME Payment Program.
+Of this amount, \$4 million in payments are targeted to these newly qualified hospitals.
+If funding levels and mechanisms remain constant, it is estimated that up to approximately \$3 million may be available in FY 2022 for the CHGME QBS.
+If the total amount available for the CHGME QBS in FY 2022 is less than \$2 million, HRSA does not plan to implement the CHGME QBS in FY 2022 to minimize the administrative burden on the hospitals.
 In this case, the funds will be disbursed to all eligible hospitals (including those newly qualified) according to the CHGME Payment Program formula payment methodology.